 “No, not yet.
 The two of you need more lessons.
-Plus we haven’t prepared any equipment for the two of you yet.
+Plus, we haven’t prepared any equipment for the two of you yet.
 Plus you haven’t officially accepted the position yet.”

 “Wait, we can refuse?”
 I’m quite surprised.

 “Hector can because he was born here, but you can’t.
 By becoming Hester’s apprentice, you were already going to have that role.
 But even if you could, the villagers have expectations now.
-The two of you wouldn’t want to betray their trust now, don’t you?”
+The two of you wouldn’t want to betray their expectations now, don’t you?”